cacois/vagrant-python-django/cookbooks/python/README.md

 default
 -------

-Include default recipe in a run list, to get `python`, `pip` and `virtualenv`.
+Include the default recipe in a run list, to get `python`, `pip`, and `virtual`.
 Installs python by package or source depending on the platform.

 package
 -------